 Where your kitty can always have access

 The same holds true if you’re putting the box inside the bathroom.
-What if someone’s using it and the door’s just locked?
-How will your kitty come in?
+What if someone’s using it, or the door was closed by accident?
+How will your cat gain access?

 I know this is quite an obvious criterion, but accessibility can often be taken for granted if your place is too small and you tend to forget to think it through.

 So, place the litter box somewhere your kitty can access at all times.
-When you have to close the door to the balcony during the night (and the litter box is there), then move the box somewhere your kitty can still come to.
-Better yet, keep that extra box for your cat to go to in case he can’t access his primary box.
+If you choose an area such as the balcony or bathroom, move the litter box when the area will be inaccessible.
+Better yet, you might consider keeping that extra box in case he can’t access his primary box.

-Respect your cat’s privacy concerns.
+You’ll also want to respect your cat’s privacy.
 A hidden cat litter box is a feline’s haven — it could be behind a curtain, a dome, or a simple cover.

 But privacy isn’t limited to the bathroom.
-If you have an extra guest room (which, I know, is rare for small apartments), then you can place the litter box in there.
-If an extra room is not a luxury, then try to think of your entryway or hallway.
-You may have closets in there that you could dedicate to your cat’s private business.
+If you have an extra guest room (which is a rarity for small apartments), you can place the litter box there.
+Your entryway, hallway, or closets could be dedicated spots for your cat’s private business.

 Quiet, Calm, Low Traffic

-As much as cats want their business to be kept private, they’d also want to conduct it as comfortably as they can.
+In addition to wanting their business to be kept private, cats also want to conduct it as comfortably as they can.

-That means your feline should not be disturbed by loud or sudden noises or by the stalking of ever nosy dogs while he’s doing his thing.
+This means your feline will not be disturbed by loud or sudden noises while he’s doing his thing.
 To help your kitty out, be sure to place his litter box somewhere calm and quiet.

 Think of low-traffic areas in your apartment.
-A sideboard or a side table can be repurposed such that it can store your kitty’s litter box along with his bags of extra litter.
-You can even craft a DIY litter box furniture just as the one described in the following video.
+A sideboard or a side table can be repurposed to store your kitty’s litter box along with his bags of extra litter.
+You can even craft a DIY litter box furniture.

-Just a heads up here.
 When looking for ideal litter box locations, you should avoid the space around your kitty’s food and water bowls.
-Not only is it disgusting to place food bowls and a pooping box side by side — it’ll also be disturbing for Tom to be peeing while Gigi is still eating just two steps away.
+Not only is it disgusting to place food bowls and a litter box side by side — it’ll also be disturbing for Tom to be peeing while Gigi is still eating just two steps away.

 Highly ventilated areas

-If the balcony’s not an option, then again, have it by the window.
-But if you must keep the litter box inside the bathroom, then just be sure that the bathroom itself has a working exhaust fan.
+If you wish keep the litter box inside the bathroom, be sure that the bathroom itself has a working exhaust fan.

 You’ll find some great suggestions below.